codio-content/Linux-Introduction/.guides/content/Program-execution-df67.md

-## How does the CLI recognizes commands
+## How does the CLI recognize commands

 Pay attention to the second step of the __program execution flow__: